ppkgtmm/bank-churn-prediction/README.md

 ## Usage

-Make sure you are in project directory inside your shell
+Make sure to be inside project directory in your terminal

 #### Initialization